msc24x/showdown/readme.md

 of supported languages and Isolate installation which is required for Showdown to work.

-At last, the application can work in 3 modes. _Worker_, whose only job is to consume the available execution requests lying in message queue. _Manager_, which is only responsible for listening to user requests and just adding the request into the message queue. _Standalone_, which is quite self explanatory;
+At last, the application can work in 3 modes. _Worker_, whose only job is to consume the available execution requests lying in the message queue. _Manager_, which is only responsible for listening to user requests and just adding the request into the message queue. _Standalone_, which is quite self-explanatory;
-starting a _standalone_ instance would be sufficient itself for small or most use cases, as you won't be required to run _manager_ or _worker_ instance separately.
+starting a _standalone_ instance would be sufficient for small or most use cases, as you won't be required to run _manager_ or _worker_ instance separately.